PADI Divemaster Course

 Your Next Adventure:

 You’ll want to continue your professional training by completing courses that allow you to teach beyond the core courses.
-For example, Emergency Oxygen Provider Instructor, Emergency First Response Instructor, and specialty instructor courses complement your Open Water Scuba Instructor rating and add to your professional portfolio.
+For example, Emergency Oxygen Provider Instructor, Enriched Air (nitrox) Instructor, and other specialties which lead you to become a Master SCUBA Diver Trainer.

 Specialty Instructor